• Skip to primary navigation

 two photos showing How to Make Chocolate Waffles - adding chocolate chips

-Cook the chocolate waffles
+Cook the Chocolate Waffles

 Once the batter is ready, spray a waffle maker lightly with non-stick spray and scoop 1 cup of batter into the center of the waffle plates.